-You might have seen personality assessments in job postings or on employer websites and wondered what they are and what purpose they serve.
+You might have seen personality assessments in job postings or on employer websites.
+Have you wondered what they are and what purpose they serve?
 Personality assessments are tests that measure an individual’s stable personality traits, such as extroversion and neuroticism.

 Organizations use different types of assessments as part of their selection process to identify the most qualified candidate for a position.
-While there are different ways to measure someone’s qualifications, using a personality assessment can be beneficial in identifying if a candidate is the right fit for a particular role and your organization.
+By using personality assessments, organizations can identify applicants who are a good fit for the job and the organization’s culture.

 Here are 5 steps on how you can use personality assessments during selection: